Maniguin island, aka Maningning Island, is the best dive safari around Boracay

 Why do you need to dive around Maniguin island?

-First at all, it will be an unforgettable dive safari.
+First of all, it will be an unforgettable dive safari.

-Secondly the underwater visibility is unique to this area, there is no comparison with Boracay, no pullution at all, as well as the beautiful local underwater biodiversity.
+Secondly, the underwater visibility is unique to this area.
+Compared to mainland Boracay, there is no pollution at all and the beautiful local underwater biodiversity is excellent.

-You will encounter the few locals (they are seaweeds farmers) who are extremely kinds and helpful by showing you the best diving spots which can be different depending the season.
+You will encounter a few of the locals (they are seaweeds farmers) who are extremely kind and helpful in showing you the best diving spots which can differ depending on the season.

-The underwater visibility is absolutely fabulous, at least 30 meters (100 feet).
-For example, you will start your first dive at the lighthouse with a stunning reef before arriving to the wall heading to the 180° on the compass.
+The underwater visibility is absolutely fabulous, at least 30 meters (100 feet) below.
+For example, you will start your first dive at the lighthouse with a stunning reef before arriving to the wall heading at 180° on the compass.

 What will you see during the dives at Maniguin?

-You will encounter the big napoleon fish (known as the Humphead wrasse), some manta rays and many other kinds of rays like the blue spotted ray and the famous stingray.
-There is a lot of fishes shoaling around like the blue surgeon fish or bluestrap snapper.
+You will encounter the big Napoleon Fish (known as the Humphead wrasse), some Manta Rays and many other kinds of rays, like the Blue-Spotted ray and the famous Stingray.
+There are a lot of fishes shoaling around like the Blue Surgeon fish or Bluestrap Snapper.

 You will also encounter some school of barracudas, school of trevally fish, school of jacks, sweetlips and so on.

-Having all this fishes, corals, reefs, nudibranch, gorgonians around Maniguin island, for sure it brings also predators, you will be able to see differents kind of sharks like the hammerhead shark, and depending the seasons some dolphins and other cetacea too.
+Having all these fishes, corals, reefs, nudibranch, and gorgonians around Maniguin island does, for sure, brings predators.
+You will be able to see different kinds of sharks, like the hammerhead shark, and depending on the season, some dolphins and other cetacea too.